5 mins read

 • Managing the damaged lining of the oesophagus.

-• Strengthen LES.
+• Strengthening LES.

 Usually, a conventional doctor may try to manage your GERD using any of the following.